AdobeDocs/campaign-web.en/help/v8/reporting/audit-trail.md

 The **[!UICONTROL Audit trail]** feature constantly records a detailed log of actions and events taking place within the Adobe Campaign instance in real-time.
 It offers a convenient method to access a chronological record of data, addressing queries such as the status of workflows, the latest individuals to modify them, or the activities performed by users within the instance.

-+++ Learn more on Audit Trail available entities
++++ Learn more about Audit Trail available entities

-* **Source Schema audit trail** allows you to monitor activities and recent modifications made to your schemas within the Campaign V8 client console.
+* **Source Schema audit trail** allows you to monitor activities and recent modifications made to your schemas within the Campaign v8 client console.

   For detailed information on schemas, refer to [Campaign v8 Documentation](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/developer/shemas-forms/schemas).